Erlitou: Artifacts

 Turquoise fragments have been found concentrated along a suspected workshop at the southern portion of the palatial complex wall.
 Characteristic turquoise-inlaid bronze plaques have been found in elite burials from Phase III onward.
 One particularly large artifact recovered from the site, a dragon sculpture composed of 2,000 pieces of turquoise and jade, has been found as a grave good.
-Large jade objects such as daggers, axes, tablets, and dagger-axes, as well as ceremonial bronze weapons such as yue axes have also been recovered.
+Jade objects such as daggers, axes, tablets, and dagger-axes, and ceremonial bronze weapons such as yue axes have also been recovered.

-Alongside copper and lead, metal objects recovered from Erlitou were also fashioned out of tin–copper, lead–copper, tin–lead-copper, and arsenic–copper alloys; tin–lead–copper is the most frequently attested of these alloys, although the exact proportions of each metal vary greatly between artifacts.
-Piece-mold casting was either invented or refined at Erlitou, a technology likely utilized by a select group of craftsmen affiliated with the Erlitou elite.
-The technique requires a high degree of technical mastery and thus likely indicates an advanced division of labour and a stratified and complex society.
-The casting technique allowed for the creation of the ritual vessels; this separated the culture from other Bronze Age cultures in the surrounding region, which rarely cast bronze objects for ritual purposes.
+Alongside copper and lead, metal objects recovered from Erlitou were fashioned out of tin–copper, lead–copper, tin–lead-copper, and arsenic–copper alloys; tin–lead–copper is the most frequently attested of these alloys, while the exact proportions of each metal vary between artifacts.
+Piece-mold casting was either invented or refined at Erlitou, a technology possibly utilized by a select group of craftsmen affiliated with the Erlitou elite.
+The technique requires a degree of technical mastery and thus possibly indicates an advanced division of labour and a stratified society.
+The casting technique allowed for the creation of the ritual vessels; this separated the culture from other Bronze Age cultures in the surrounding region, which less frequently cast bronze objects for ritual purposes.
 Piece-mold casting is only attested at Erlitou, while other sites used stone molds.
 The earliest bronze-cast objects at Erlitou, made with the piece-mold technique, are ling bells.
 These first appear in the archaeological record during Phase II.

 Metallurgical artifacts recovered from the workshop area include crucibles, slag, lead sheets, and charcoal.
-Abundant quantities of ceramic piece-molds have been found, generally external molds which were discarded after casting.
+Ceramic piece-molds have been found, generally external molds which were discarded after casting.
 Apparently used to produce vessels around 30 cm in diameter, they have polished linings, which were sometimes decorated with patterns such as animal motifs.
 Bronze tools such as adzes, chisels, and fishhooks have also been recovered from the site.

-As it was located within a floodplain, the resources in the immediate vicinity of the city were largely restricted to agricultural products, necessitating imports from both the surrounding region and further afield.
-Prestige goods such as proto-celadon wares and jade artifacts were also commonly imported.
+As it was located within a floodplain, the resources in the immediate vicinity of the city were mostly restricted to agricultural products, necessitating imports from the surrounding region and further afield.
+Prestige goods such as proto-celadon wares and jade artifacts were also imported.